-Vital ideas is a unique programme Ravensbourne offers to our postgraduate students and alumni students to learn and practice the skills of mentoring - a key requirement for future leadership and management roles.
+Postgraduate Peer Mentoring is a unique programme Ravensbourne offers to our postgraduate students, incubation companies and alumni to learn and practice the skills of mentoring - a key requirement for future leadership and management roles.

 We train at least 20 postgraduate students to act as mentors to a selected group of undergraduates.

 You will be trained to be a mentor and receive supervision and enhanced skills training throughout the year.